-Throughout the region, the Company controls an exploration portfolio of 18 projects totalling over 3,012 square miles (780,000 hectares) and has a land position that rivals the combined holdings of established uranium producing giants Cameco Corporation and Areva The largest of these projects is the NW Manitoba Project, located just east of the Saskatchewan-Manitoba provincial border.
+Throughout the region, the Company controls an exploration portfolio of 18 projects totalling over 2,864 square miles (742,000 hectares) and has a land position that rivals the combined holdings of established uranium producing giants Cameco Corporation and Areva The largest of these projects is the NW Manitoba Project, located just east of the Saskatchewan-Manitoba provincial border.
 In 2012, the Company re-started exploration at the NW Manitoba project, after waiting since 2007 for the Manitoba government approvals related to community consultation.
 In early 2012, the Company completed an operating MOU with the local community and geophysics work and target definition started in March 2012.
-At the current time, the Company is in consultation with various groups to fund a work program in the summer or winter under a joint venture basis.
+At the current time, the Company has optioned the project to MPVC Inc. MPVC Inc. may earn an 80% interest in the project by carrying out a three stage \$11.6 million exploration program (see section 2.2.3).